mobiletest2016/machine-learning-articles/articles/leaky-relu-improving-traditional-relu.md

 [![](images/relu-1024x511.png)]

-For all values \[latex\]\\geq 0\[/latex\], it behaves linearly, but essentially behaves nonlinearly by outputting zeroes for all negative inputs.
+For all values $\\geq 0$, it behaves linearly, but essentially behaves nonlinearly by outputting zeroes for all negative inputs.

 Hence, it can be used as a nonlinear activation function.

 It's grown very popular and may be the most popular activation used today - it is more popular than the older [Sigmoid and Tanh](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/relu-sigmoid-and-tanh-todays-most-used-activation-functions.md) activation functions - for the reason that it can be computed relatively inexpensively.
-Computing ReLU is equal to computing \[latex\]ReLU(x) = max(0, x)\[/latex\], which is much less expensive than the exponents or trigonometric operations necessary otherwise.
+Computing ReLU is equal to computing $ReLU(x) = max(0, x)$, which is much less expensive than the exponents or trigonometric operations necessary otherwise.

 * * *